 Telehealth and Online Counseling

 This is a great avenue in treating people who suffer from anxiety and depression.
-For me personally, I started using BetterHelp for counseling.
+For me personally, I started using telehealth counseling for talk therapy.
 I have a psychiatrist I see face-to-face on a monthly basis, but I need something during the days when my psychiatrist isn't available.
 Online therapy is pretty simple and very effective.
 You and your licensed counselor have an open chat session 24/7.
 Your messages from your therapist will be received via email or text message, and you can be totally anonymous if you want.
 This type of counseling cuts out most cancellations, waiting all week for the next appointment, as well as awkward face-to-face communication.
 Having said that, there is an option to video chat or telephone your counselor.
 You just set up a time and date that's available for the both of you and link up with him or her.
 It is extremely interactive.
 I first had my doubts about doing something like this, but once I was invested, I couldn't believe how much I opened up about my feelings when I was comfortable enough.
 You also have the ability to switch counselors without the awkward discussion of "why."
 If you're feeling agoraphobic, you can talk to your counselor one on one in the comforts of your own home.
 I can't think of a better option for those who suffer with agoraphobia.
 Keep in mind, your counselor will set goals for you, like CBT (Cognitive Behavioral Therapy) to conquer your agoraphobia---so they won't let you stay there.
 As you progress and get better, there is a progress bar on the left of your chat session.
 It goes from 0%--100%.
 The best part is, the monthly cost is less than one therapy appointment, but the only difference is, you have access to a counselor 24/7 + video or phone chats.
 Technology is something!

 Taking a Brisk Walk Outside or Taking Vitamin D Supplements